spine-tools/Spine-Toolbox/docs/source/settings.rst

 - **Show undo notifications** Checking this will show undo notification boxes in the editor every time something undoable happens.
 Unchecking hides the notifications.

+Settings in the **Entity tree** group:

 - **Sticky selection in entity trees** Controls how selecting items in Spine database editor's Object and Relationships trees using the left mouse button works.
   If checked, multiple selection is enabled and pressing **Ctrl** enables single selection.
   If unchecked, single selection is enabled and pressing **Ctrl** enables multiple selection.

-- **Move relationships along with objects in Entity graph** This controls how relationship nodes behave on the Graph view when object nodes are moved around.
-  If checked, connected relationship nodes move along with the object node.
-  If unchecked, connected relationship nodes remain where they are when objects nodes are moved.

-- **Smooth Entity graph zoom** Checking this enables smooth zoom on the Graph view.

-- **Smooth Entity graph rotation** Checking this enables smooth rotation on the Graph view.
+Settings in the **Entity graph** group:

-- **Auto-expand objects by default in Entity graph** This checkbox controls which relationship nodes to show on the Graph view.
+- **Auto-expand entities** This checkbox controls which relationship nodes to show on the Graph view.
   If checked, all relationships that contain a visible object node are included.
   If unchecked, relationship nodes are included only if all their objects are show on the Graph view.

-- **Merge databases by default in Entity graph** If checked, Graph view will combine all databases that are open on the same table into a single graph if they contains common object nodes.
+- **Merge databases** If checked, Graph view will combine all databases that are open on the same table into a single graph if they contains common object nodes.
   If unchecked, a separate graph will be drawn for each database.

+- **Snap entities to grid** Makes it so that the placement of the entities can’t be arbitrary anymore but instead they can only lay on a grid.

+- **Smooth zoom** Checking this enables smooth zoom on the Graph view.

+- **Smooth rotation** Checking this enables smooth rotation on the Graph view.

+- **Max. entity dimension count** Defines a cutoff for the number of dimensions an entity can have and still be drawn.

+- **Number of build iterations** Defines the maximum numbers of iterations the layout generation algorithm can make.

+- **Minimum distance between nodes (%)** Used for setting the ideal distance between entities in the graph.

+- **Decay rate of attraction with distance** The higher this number, the lesser the attraction between distant vertices when drawing the graph.

 Spec. editor Settings
 ---------------------